liquity/dev/packages/contracts/test-report.md

     ✓ batchLiquidateTroves(): when SP is empty, doesn't update G (1655ms) ✓ getRedemptionHints(): gets the address of the first Trove and the final ICR of the last Trove involved in a redemption (621ms)
     ✓ getRedemptionHints(): returns 0 as partialRedemptionHintNICR when reaching _maxIterations (715ms)
-    ✓ redeemCollateral(): cancels the provided LUSD with debt from Troves with the lowest ICRs and sends an equivalent amount of Ether (838ms)
+    ✓ redeemCollateral(): cancels the provided XBRL with debt from Troves with the lowest ICRs and sends an equivalent amount of Ether (838ms)
     ✓ redeemCollateral(): with invalid first hint, zero address (991ms) ✓ redeemCollateral(): with invalid first hint, non-existent trove (1003ms) ✓ redeemCollateral(): with invalid first hint, trove below MCR (1392ms)